shawnmflemingc/faq/arcgisenterprise.md

 ## Installation of Portal tricks to avoid DNS problems

+It is common for a server to have an "internal" name and a separate and different DNS name.
+This can cause problems in installation of an ArcGIS Enterprise Base Deployment.
+To solve it, you can force the external DNS name before configuring items when installing.
+The portal component cannot be changed after install, so best do that one without question, where the others' are changable later.
+But, you can configure them all and be done!

 From https://enterprise.arcgis.com/en/portal/latest/install/windows/installing-portal-for-arcgis.htm:
 Create `C:\Dir\ArcGIS\Portal\framework\etc\hostname.properties` with entry `hostname=full.dns.name` to override it using the machine name
 Modify `C:\Dir\ArcGIS\Portal\framework\runtime\ds\framework\etc\hostidentifier.properties` uncomment and set `hostidentifier=` to DNS name